 Skip to contents

-High-performance NMF of the form \(A = wdh\) for large dense or sparse matrices, returns an object of class nmf.
+High-performance NMF of the form \(A = wdh\) for large dense or sparse matrices.
+Supports single-rank fitting or cross-validation across multiple ranks.
+Returns an nmf object or nmfCrossValidate data.frame.

 Usage